hessius/voicehelper/README.md

 ## License

-This software is distributed freely under the GNU Affero General Public License v3.0.
+This software is distributed freely under the GNU Affero General Public License v3.0 (GNU AGPL 3.0).
 Full license statement is available [here](https://www.gnu.org/licenses/agpl-3.0.html) and in the file `LICENSE` included in the root of the repository.
 This license permits reuse in any form as long as the original author and source are credited.